 Anniversaries mark the same place in the annular solar cycle.
 It's very ouroboros.
 Marking a new year is no less artificial and arbitrary than noting what makes a month a month or that "digital" is based on ten fingers.
 What's arbitrary is that that we chose January 1st instead of say March 1st.

-43 years ago today, Jimi Hendrix performed a series of shows at NYC's Fillmore East theater in a power trio called the "Band of Gypsys."
+43 years ago today, Jimi Hendrix played a series of shows at NYC's Fillmore East Theater in a power trio called the "Band of Gypsys."
 They hadn't performed together in public and this was sort of their unveiling.
 Note how Bill Graham introduced them: "...some old friends with a brand new name...a Band of Gypsys."

-The call and response between Jimi and Buddy Miles in "Who Knows" is strikingly spiritual—imagine him doing that with Mitch Mitchell—and haunting.
-Though it was already an established technique in American Blues, it appeared anew and struck the same chord.
+The call and response between Jimi and Buddy Miles in "Who Knows" is strikingly spiritual—imagine him doing that with Mitch Mitchell—not.
+Though it was already an established technique in American Blues with even deeper roots, it appeared anew and struck the same chord.

 One more thing strikes me in that video: the way Hendrix flashes a brief smile through what must have been a painful time (1 min 9 sec).
 It's as if he realized the sheer joy of performing or perhaps he caught sight of an admirer.
 Elvis flashed a smile like that a few months before he too passed away: link